elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/advagg/README.txt

 Others:
  - advagg_hooks_implemented_alter.
 Tell advagg about other hooks related to advagg.
- - advagg_changed_files.
-Let other modules know about the changed files.
  - advagg_get_root_files_dir_alter.
 Allow other modules to alter css and js paths.
  - advagg_modify_css_pre_render_alter.
 Allow other modules to modify $children & $elements before they are rendered.
  - advagg_modify_js_pre_render_alter.
 Allow other modules to modify $children & $elements before they are rendered.
+ - advagg_changed_files.
+Let other modules know about the changed files.
+ - advagg_removed_aggregates.
+Let other modules know about removed aggregates.
+ - advagg_scan_for_changes.
+Let other modules see if files related to this file has changed.
+Useful for decting changes to referenced images in css.
+ - advagg_get_info_on_files_alter.
+Let other modules modify information about the base CSS/JS files.
+ - advagg_context_alter.
+Allow other modules to swap important contextual information on generation.
+ - advagg_bundler_analysis.
+If the bundler module is installed allow for other modules to change the bundler analysis.

 HOW TO GET A HIGH PAGESPEED SCORE